jerryfinol17/qa-automation-api/README.md

 ## API Testing Playground: CRUD on JSONPlaceholderHey!
-I'm Jerry, and this is my API testing playground: experiments, tips, and live code for CRUD ops on JSONPlaceholder.
+I'm Jerry, and this is my API testing playground: experiments, tips, and live code for CRUD ops on Reqres.in.
 Built with Python, pytest, and Allure for fun, robust checks—data-driven and CI-ready.
 Hope it sparks ideas or saves you some headaches!
 Got tweaks?
 Hit me with 'em—no mercy! ;)
 ## Technologies:
 - Python 3.9+
 - pytest for testing
 - requests for HTTP calls
 - Allure for visual reports
-- JSONPlaceholder API for demos
+- Reqres.in for demos

 ## How to Run the TestsClone the repo:
 1. git clone https://github.com/jerryfinol17/qa-automation-api.git